-Uncoil the air tubing and cut it in two equal lengths.
-DONOT FOLD OR KINK THE TUBING.
-Make the cut as square as possible.
-Insert one end of the tubing into the push-to-connect elbow fitting installed in the top of the air helper spring as far as possible.
+Uncoil the airline tubing and cut it into two equal lengths.
+DO NOT FOLD OR KINK THE AIRLINE TUBING.
+Try to make the cut as square as possible.
+Insert one end of the airline tubing into the air fitting installed in the top of the air helper spring.
+Push the airline tubing into the fitting as far as possible, refer to Figure "A".

 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but still maintain accessibility for the air chuck see Figure "F".
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "G".
-Run the tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
+The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck as shown in Figure "C".
+Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports as shown in Figure "D".
+Run the airline tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
 Thermal sleeves have been provided for these conditions.
-The air line tubing should not be bent or curved sharply as it may buckle.
-Secure the tubing in place with the nylon ties provided.
-Push the end of the air line tubing into the inflation valve see Figure "G".
+The airline tubing should not be bent or curved sharply as it may buckle.
+Secure the airline tubing in place with the nylon ties provided.
+Push the end of the airline tubing into the inflation valve as illustrated as shown in Figure "D".